 We could leave after a couple of hours without a major investment."

 Who Needs Them?

-Multi-park tickets are designed to encourage attendance to parks and attractions while offering a price break as an incentive to the attendee.
+Multi-park tickets are designed to encourage attendance at parks and attractions while offering a price break as an incentive to the attendee.
 Those that would seem to benefit are vacationers that will be spending several days in one area and wish to experience a wide variety of theme park and attraction experiences.